Skip to Main Content

 • Membership and recruitment materials

-• Lunches for conference speakers and organizers
+• Lunches or recognition gifts for conference speakers and organizers

 More information about unit budgets can be found in ACRL's Guide to Policies and Procedures, chapter 6.25.